-Reflexology for Back PainWhen treating for back pain, a reflexologist takes a holistic approach.
-While manipulating certain meridians will be part of the process, the reflexologist will also take a number of other things into account.
-A typical first session begins by discussing the issue with the patient.
-What initially caused the back pain?
-Is it due to heavy lifting, poor posture, sudden trauma or something else?
+A reflexologist takes a holistic approach when treating back pain.
+While the manipulation of certain meridians will be part of the healing process, the reflexologist will also consider other things into account.
+A typical first session starts by discussing the issue with the patient regarding the cause of the back pain.

-An examination of the feet will follow.
-There may be a callous on one foot that indicates that the patient applies more pressure to that side of the body or oedema may be present, indicating poor circulation and a sedentary lifestyle.
-These and other physically apparent abnormalities will help the reflexologist determine the best course of treatment.
+Then, an examination of the feet will be followed.
+A callous on one foot may indicate that the patient has applied more pressure to that side of the body or there may be a presence of oedema which may indicate a poor fluid circulation and a sedentary lifestyle.
+These will help the reflexologist determine the best course of treatment to the patient.

-The actual reflexology session may last anywhere from half an hour to an hour.
-The client will remain fully clothed except for the removal of shoes and socks and will lie down comfortably on a massage table while the practitioner works.
-The reflexologist uses their fingers, thumbs and palms; kneading, massaging, manipulating or holding steady pressure as required.
-None of this will be painful and most patients describe the treatment as profoundly relaxing.
+A session of reflexology treatment typically last from thirty minutes to an hour.
+The client remains fully clothed except for the removal of shoes and socks.
+They will lie down on a massage table comfortably while the practitioner starts to work.
+The reflexologist uses their fingers, thumbs and palms to massage as well as using techniques like kneading.
+Most patients describe the treatment as relaxing and not painful at all.

-At the end of a single treatment, many patients feel distinct relief from the symptoms of back pain.
-However, this is only one of the reflexologist's goals.
-In order to help prevent a recurrence of back pain, the practitioner will also attempt to restore balance to the body and even promote a healthier psychological attitude.
-If oedema is present, part of the treatment will include an attempt to improve circulation.
+After the treatment, many patients will feel relief from the symptoms of back pain.
+However, this is only one of the many goals of the reflexologist.
+They will also attempt to restore balance to the body and promote a healthier psychological attitude to help prevent the recurrence of back pain.
+If there is a presence of oedema, the treatment will involve an attempt in improving circulation.

-As a form of complementary medicine, reflexology is not necessarily meant to be a stand-alone treatment program.
-If treatment begins early, before back pain is present, it may help prevent its occurrence.
-If serious pain is already present, the reflexologist may be able to help minimise the need for medication.
+Reflexology is a form of complementary medicine and is not meant necessarily to be a stand-alone treatment program.
+If treatment is started early, before the presence of the back pain, it may help prevent its occurrence.
+However, if serious pain is already present, the reflexologist may help minimise the need for medication.

-Reflexology is a safe and non-invasive procedure, but if your back pain persists, you may need to see a specialist.
-Your holistic doctor may be able to help you find the right combination of therapies, both conventional and alternative, to help you overcome back pain and prevent its recurrence.
+Reflexology is a safe and non-invasive procedure, however, you may need to see a specialist if the back pain is still persistent.
+A holistic doctor may be helpful in finding the right combination of therapies, both conventional and alternative, to help patients overcome back pain and prevent its future recurrence.